 Most companies are in a constant state of change, so developing and executing a change management plan should be a priority for senior executives.
-In fact, an organizational change management plan can increase the success of your large-scale transformation in several ways:
+What is change management?
+It is the process of looking at the human side of a project.
+An organizational change management plan can increase the success of your large-scale transformation in several ways:

 - Ensuring active and visible executive sponsorship of the initiative

 - Dedicating specific change management resources and funding

 - Ensuring frequent and open communication about the change and the need for change

 - Encouraging engagement, support and participation from employees, middle managers and project managers throughout the initiative

 One of the most effective of these strategies is seeking engagement, support and participation from managers.
 In other words, managers must be coached to become change leaders within their workgroups.